-ACCT 111 Principles of Accounting I (3)
+ACCT 202 Principles of Accounting I (3)

 This course introduces basic accounting principles as applied to proprietorships and partnerships.
 The concepts and methods underlying the development and preparation of the income statement and balance sheet will be emphasized.
-Topics covered are income measurement; accounting for current assets, current liabilities, and property, plant, and equipment; and information-processing systems.
+Topics covered are income measurement; accounting for current assets, current liabilities, and property, plant, and equipment; and information-processing systems equity, long-term liabilities, and long-term investments; preparation and analysis of financial statements; managerial and cost accounting; and budgeting and cost analysis.
+Prerequisite: ACCT 202.